grikdotnet/generics/README.md

 What changed: we've got Attributes and First-class callables.
 According to the [PHP manual](https://www.php.net/manual/en/language.attributes.overview.php):
 > With attributes the generic implementation of a feature and its concrete use in an application can be decoupled.

-4. It is quite difficult to implement generics for arrays and interfaces.
-Good engineers hate incomplete solutions, and we are stuck.
-<br><br>
-The major use case for generics is collections of records from a database or an API.
-Let's do this part.

-### How it works
-1. When enabled, an autoloader and a "generic" file wrapper are registered.
-2. When a new class is autoloaded, or a template class with a trait is instantiated, the loader parses the source code and generates a virtual concrete class for a concrete type.
-The virtual concrete class extends the wildcard class.
-Please check the [TemplateDeclarationTest](https://github.com/grikdotnet/generics/blob/master/tests/TemplateDeclarationTest.php) for details of parsing files.
-3. `include()` cals a wrapper that serves the generated code for the virtual class.
-4. PHP creates an instance of a concrete virtual class and a Closure that calls a constructor with parameters provided.

 ### Implemented
 * Parsing PHP code that contains generics in an autoloader.